TZ-fn/PlantShop/README.md

 Users can see the products' showcase on the main page of the store.
 Clicking a product's card redirects to a page with product's details and gallery.

 Users can register and then log in using the credentials provided earlier.
+Users' credentials are saved to a MongoDB database.

 Products can be added to the basket or wishlist, notifications-toasts confirming the actions are also displayed.